MaibornWolff/codecharta/gh-pages/_posts/how-to/2024-09-05-automated-sonar-analysis.md

 You can choose to use default values or provide custom configurations when running the script.
 To skip prompts and use default values, use the `-s` flag.
 After execution, the script will print a reusable command with the provided configurations, which you can use next time to skip prompts.

+> **Note:** MacOS support is currently incomplete.
+There are known issues with the script execution on MacOS that we are working to resolve.
+Please proceed with caution and check for updates.

 ## Script Execution

 1. **Introduction**: Displays the purpose of the script and usage instructions.